ozlemsalehi/cmpe150/Lab/Lab8/README.md

 Write a function which takes an integer parameter and returns its of divisors.

 #### Q2) isPrime (Lab5.14)
 Write a function takes an integer parameter and returns 1 if the number is prime and 0 otherwise.

-(Use Q1)
+(You may use Q1 or write an alternative code to check if an integer is prime)

 #### Q3) allPrime (Lab5.15)
 Write a function which takes two integers as parameters and prints all the prime numbers between them.
 (Use Q2)